TONY-UMN43/LinkHub-Public/README.md

 ## How to Run (Only for Recruiters)
-- Send me an email at tony.akinyemi5@gmail.com to get the full repo
+- Contact the email listed in the "Contact Me" section down below for full repo
 - git clone git@github.com_NAME_
 - cd LinkHub
 - cd Backend